What is Amazon EC2?

 -

-Storage volumes for temporary data that's deleted when you stop, hibernate, or terminate your instance, known as instance store volumes
+Storage volumes for temporary data that is deleted when you stop, hibernate, or terminate your instance.

 -